Operations & Technology

 | Year 3 | 145–160 | Second shift supervisors, additional installers, engineering staff, satellite facility crew | $120K–$180K | ETP + apprenticeship tax credits |

 Employee-owned companies experience 25% lower turnover than non-ESOP peers (NCEO research).
 In a skilled trades market where CNC operators and millwork craftsmen command $28–$45/hour, retention is worth $15K–$40K per avoided replacement.
-The ESOP becomes Fine Line’s single greatest recruitment differentiator:

 | Investment | Amount | Year | Funding Source | Expected ROI |